 For the first time in my experience, there has been noticeable mortality of Viburnum tinus (https://www.inaturalist.org/taxa/82666-Viburnum-tinus).
 This is a common - and usually horticulturally undemanding - hedge-plant in the Perth metropolitan area.
 The apparent cause is exceptional heat and drought.

-I infer that the northward movement of the silvereye, from Perth, resumed only during winter, in 2024.
+I infer that the northward movement of the silvereye, from Perth, resumed only just before the shortest day of the year, in 2024.

 In summary:

-• The abundance of the silvereye in Perth this autumn, and the duration of its presence (3 months), have been remarkable.
+• The abundance of the silvereye in Perth this autumn, and the duration of its presence (3 months and one week), have been remarkable.

 • This has been correlated with the exceptionally warm and dry weather throughout southwestern Western Australia.